 Before you learn the ropes, you’ll need some actual rope.

-There are several kinds of rope to choose from — like cotton, jute, hemp, nylon, and more — so you can check out this guide from the Duchy to decide what rope material is best for your rope journey, though many experts suggest cotton as a good place to start.
+There are several kinds of rope to choose from — like cotton, jute, hemp, nylon, and more.
+Cotton, or a gentler material like polyester blend, is often a good place to start.

 BLANK also suggests checking out twistedmonk.com for beginner rope products.
 “They offer a la carte choices in various colors and also have pre-packaged kits for every level of rope enthusiast, they also have instructional videos on beginner Shibari and rope treatment techniques,” he says.